New York Intestate Estate Administrator: Your Guide to Managing an Estate Without a Will

 Filing Necessary Tax Returns

-The administrator bears the responsibility for preparing and filing all required tax returns.
+The administrator bears responsibility for preparing and filing all required tax returns.
 This encompasses the deceased’s final personal income tax return and, if applicable, federal and New York State estate tax returns.
-Compliance with all tax obligations is a fundamental duty, requiring careful record-keeping and often professional assistance.
+Compliance with all tax obligations represents a fundamental duty, requiring careful record-keeping and often professional assistance.

-Administering an estate without a will often introduces complexities that can prolong the process and create difficulties for the appointed individual, adding emotional and logistical burdens during an already challenging time.
+Administering an estate without a will often introduces complexities that can prolong the process and create difficulties for the appointed individual.
+These challenges add emotional and logistical burdens during an already trying time.

 When specific distribution plans are absent, disagreements among family members or potential heirs can unfortunately arise.
 Disputes might center on asset valuation, the allocation of personal belongings, or differing interpretations of intestacy laws.
 Such conflicts can lead to emotional strain, costly legal battles, and significantly delay the estate’s final settlement, undermining family harmony.